reduxify/seedux/README.md

 To use seeduxChrome, fork and clone our Git repository to an easily accessible file path on your computer.

-Import and use dispatchLogger, combineReducers, bindActionCreators, and connect from Seedux to ensure the full suite of lexical parsing, logging, and visualization of your Redux data flow occurs.
+Import and use dispatchLogger, combineReducers, bindActionCreators, and connect from seedux to ensure the full suite of lexical parsing, logging, and visualization of your Redux data flow occurs.

 ### Apply dispatchLogger middleware in index.js for app: